The Space Law Review: Japan

 The limited availability and high costs associated with the deployment of launch vehicles present hurdles to the participation in on-orbit demonstrations or outer space experiments by space ventures.
 JAXA promotes projects that make these opportunities to support new business development inexpensive and readily available to the private sector and universities.

-JAXA also promotes commercial utilisation of the International Space Station (ISS) and offers services of applied research experiments on 'Kibo', the Japanese Experiment Module of the ISS, to contribute to many new developments related to, among others, drugs, materials and medical equipment, which will generate new businesses and improve the quality of life.
+JAXA also promotes commercial utilisation of the International Space Station (ISS) and offers services of applied research experiments on 'Kibo', the Japanese Experiment Module of the ISS, to contribute to many new developments related to, among others, drugs, materials and medical equipment, which will generate new businesses and improve the quality of life for many on Earth.
 In addition to non-proprietary experiments selected through public invitation on a no-fee basis, JAXA provides a paid utilisation framework for carrying out experiments, where the outcomes are proprietary, to encourage the participation of private-sector players and universities.

 Although the Space Activities Act does not cover suborbital flights, the potential utility of suborbital services is increasingly being recognised, and the government is planning to accelerate discussions towards the development of an environment to expand private businesses using suborbital flights, including a legal framework regarding spaceports and space tourism.

-The government supports a number of projects to cultivate the New Space movement, including the 'S-Matching', a platform facilitating the networking of space business entrepreneurs and investors, Space New Economy, 'S-Net', a networking activity to support New Space businesses, and 'S-booster', a contest to award good space business ideas.
-In addition, government investment banks and funds, such as the Development Bank of Japan and Innovation Network Corporation of Japan, affirmatively invest in New Space businesses.
+The government supports a number of projects to cultivate the New Space movement, including: S-Matching, a platform facilitating the networking of space business entrepreneurs and investors; the Space New Economy Creation Network (S-Net), a networking activity to support New Space businesses; and S-Booster, a contest to award good space business ideas.
+In addition, government investment banks and funds, such as the Development Bank of Japan and INCJ, Ltd,35 affirmatively invest in New Space businesses.
+Further, by enforcement of the amendment of the Act on the Japan Aerospace Exploration Agency, National Research and Development Agency36 on 1 April 2021, JAXA has the ability to invest directly or indirectly in, and provide technical and human resource support to, private companies that utilise the results of JAXA's research and development.37

 iii Attempted new style of project